Why do I write this blog?

 There are so many questions I would like to explore, but before I begin you may wonder why I am sharing these thoughts.
 Various concerns have inspired me to put pen to paper.

-The greatest driving force is a sense of confusion and despair in a highly complex modern world.
-I read about the rise in mental health issues and sense that we don’t know where we are heading or why.
+The greatest driving force is a sense of confusion and despair while living in a highly complex modern world.
+I read about the rise in mental health issues and sense that many of us don’t know where we are heading or why.
+I cannot ignore that we face devastating realities.
+Billions are living in abject poverty with little hope, our environment is fast deteriorating, and we consume resources at an unsustainable rate, while diversity and other life suffers.

-Ideally I would like to have more time to ponder these questions and explore them with others before publishing, promoting more clarity.
 However, I have realised that I do not have the luxury of time on my side.
 This is a hobby that I do in my spare time.
 Furthermore, if I wait, these thoughts may fade into the fog of memory or disappear entirely.
 Most of all I feel an urgency to do something positive.

 So I publish earlier than I would like.
 I hope that this compromise is interesting to read.
 I would like this to result in dialogue and a positive trajectory of thought.
 Ultimately I hope it leads to something beneficial.